AqwamCreates/DataPredict-Neural/docs/Tutorials/UnderstandingFunctionBlocksDynamicComputationalGraphsAndAutomaticManualDifferentiation.md

 ### Function Block Chaining

-In order to create complex models, our function blocks are equipped with two powerful functions: addNextFunctionBlock() and addPreviousFunctionBlock().
+In order to create complex models, our function blocks are equipped with two powerful functions: linkForward() and linkBackward().
 These functions allows the function blocks to communicate with the blocks that are in front and behind them.

 You can add as many function blocks you want.
 A single function block can have multiple "next" function blocks or multiple "previous" function blocks.